Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

       .. code-block:: text

-         I want to deploy 5 Applications on AWS using either EC2 and/or Fargate, but minimizing costs.
+         I want to deploy 5 applications on AWS using either EC2 and/or Fargate, but minimizing costs.
          Each application has specific CPU and RAM requirements, and you need to decide whether to deploy them on AWS EC2 instances or Fargate.

          Objective: Minimize total deployment cost